-When an international school in Singapore offers cool extra-curricular activities as well as the International Primary Curriculum (IPC) and Cambridge International Primary Curriculum, we’re all ears to find out more.
+When a school offers cool extra-curricular activities as well as the International Primary Curriculum (IPC) and Cambridge International Primary Curriculum, we’re all ears to find out more.

 The Grange Institution (TGI) is known for its balanced blend of both rigorous structured subject learning and inquiry-based thematic learning – all designed to inspire its ‘Grange kids’.
 Here are five more things that you might not know about the school.